LindseyIsaac/ReadmeGen9/README.md

 ## Description
 Node.js Challenge: Professional README Generator<br>
 This is used to generate a README.md file using node.
-Your read me is created from the terminal and returned as a markdown file.
+Your readme is created from the terminal and returned as a markdown file.

 ## Table of Contents